chronologos/Fabricius/README.md

 2. Configure AnkiConnect: Go to `Anki -> Tools -> Addons -> Anki Connect -> Config` and amend `webCorsOriginList` to include `https://roamresearch.com`
 3. Create an Anki note type based on Cloze named `ClozeRoam`.
 It needs to have the fields `Text`, `Metadata`, `Extra` and `Title`.
 Upon syncing, notes will be created in a deck named `Max Infinity`, which has to exist.
 These fields can be configured in Roam settings.
    - ![Example](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2FFabricius%2FZlInA1_Yua.png?alt=media&token=e0029764-bff7-4175-880d-8638ab81ff92)
+4. For basic flashcards, make sure you have a note type named `Basic` with fields `Front`, `Back`, and `Metadata`.
+This can also be configured in Roam settings.
-4. Modify the template for the note type to look something like this:
+5. Modify the template for the cloze note type to look something like this:

 ```html
 <!-- front -->